-Essential Insights To Understanding The Phases Of The MoonThe Moon cycle consists of the following phases; new and full moon, first quarter and third quarter, as well as the intermediate phases.
+Essential Insights To Understanding The Phases Of The MoonThe Moon cycle consists of the following phases; new and full Moon, plus the first quarter and third quarter, as well as the intermediate phases.
 Our expert Astrologer Susan Taylor explains the powerful influence it has on the Earth and mankind.
-From Earth, we don't always see the Moon in the same way.
+As you probably know, from Earth, the Moon looks different over the period of a month.
 Sometimes we see it as round, while on other nights it looks more like a crescent.
-We call these differences phases of the Moon.
-Find out how these different phases work and discover how they impact your emotions, mood and state of mind.
+Its changing appearance is what we refer to as the different Lunar phases.
+Read Susan's insight on how these phases work and discover how they impact your emotions, mood and state of mind.

-The Moon exerts a powerful influence on the Earth and mankind.
-The gravitational attraction of the Moon is at the origin of the tides.
-Since three-quarters of the human body is composed of water, it only seems logical that we too are impacted by the Moon’s phases.
-How exactly are you influenced by this impressive phenomenon?
+Here, we are dealing with a very influential star, so much so, that the gravitational attraction of the Moon is at the origin of the tides.
+Now, since three-quarters of the human body is composed of water, it only seems logical that we too are impacted by the Moon’s phases.

 Over the period of a month, the Moon goes through 4 phases.
 Each phase has an impact on our emotions and state of mind.